-- Wet your hair in the shower and use a Lightweight Conditioner or Medium Conditioner
+- Wet your hair in the shower and use a Lightweight Conditioner or Hydration Conditioner

 By applying water and a moisturizing product, the hair brush has an easier time slipping through the strands without damaging your curls.
 In fact, wet hair is an effective way to define and detangle altogether since the extra moisture will cause the hair to bind and curl beautifully when brushed.
 Many curlies opt to detangle and brush their hair in the shower for this reason.
 Experimenting with different recommendations is key to learning how to style curly hair.